T

 museum

-• Tours are available in multiple languages and are highly recommended.
+• Tours are often mandatory and available in multiple languages.

-A short walk from Convento de San Francisco.
+Approx. 15-20 minute walk or short taxi ride from Convento de San Francisco.

 ~180 min